Northeastern Pomo language

-Northeastern Pomo, also known as Salt Pomo, is a Pomoan language of Northern California.
-There are no living fluent speakers.
-It was spoken along Stony Creek, a tributary of the Sacramento River.
-Northeastern was one of seven mutually unintelligible Pomoan languages spoken in Northern California.
-Unlike the other six Pomoan languages (going to north to south: Northern Pomo, Central Pomo, Eastern Pomo, Southeastern Pomo, Kashaya Pomo, Southern Pomo), Northeastern Pomo was not spoken in an area immediately contiguous with any other Pomoan-speaking area.
-Northeastern Pomo speakers were ringed by speakers of Yuki, Nomlaki, and Patwin; Yuki is unrelated to Pomoan or Nomlaki and Patwin, both of which are within the Wintu language family.
+Northeastern Pomo, also known as Salt Pomo or Chhé'ee Fókaa ('salt people'), is a Pomoan language of Northern California.
+Descendants of Chhé'ee Fókaa speakers are members of the Chhé'ee Fókaa Band of Northeastern Pomo; There are no living fluent speakers, but several elders retain significant linguistic knowledge.
+It was spoken along Stony Creek, a tributary of the Sacramento River in the vicinity of Stonyford, California.

+Chhé'ee Fókaa was one of seven mutually unintelligible Pomoan languages spoken in Northern California.
+Unlike the other six Pomoan languages (going to north to south: Northern Pomo, Central Pomo, Eastern Pomo, Southeastern Pomo, Kashaya Pomo, Southern Pomo), Chhé'ee Fókaa was not spoken in an area immediately contiguous with any other Pomoan-speaking territory.
+Chhé'ee Fókaa speakers were ringed by speakers of Yuki, Nomlaki, and Patwin; Yuki is unrelated to Pomoan or Nomlaki and Patwin, both of which are within the Wintu language family.